Cuban intervention in Angola: Foreign involvement

-Starting in the early 1960s, the three big independence movements enjoyed support from a wide range of countries, in some cases even from the same.
-By the time of independence, FNLA and UNITA received aid from the U.S., Zaire, South Africa and China.
+Starting in the early 1960s, the three major independence movements received support from a wide range of countries, sometimes even from the same ones.
+By the time of independence, FNLA and UNITA had received aid from the United States, Zaire, South Africa, and China.

-As long as Portugal was present in Angola, the movements had to have their headquarters in independent neighbouring countries, making Congo-Léopoldville (Zaire/Democratic Republic of the Congo, formerly Belgian), for both MPLA and FNLA a logical choice.
-After its expulsion from Léopoldville (now Kinshasa) in November 1963, the MPLA moved across the Congo River to formerly French Congo-Brazzaville (Republic of Congo), where it was invited by its new leftist government.
+As long as Portugal was present in Angola, the movements had to have their headquarters in independent neighbouring countries, making Congo-Léopoldville (Democratic Republic of the Congo, formerly Belgian), for both MPLA and FNLA a logical choice.
+After its expulsion from Kinshasa in November 1963, the MPLA moved across the Congo River to formerly French Congo-Brazzaville in the Republic of the Congo where it was invited by its new leftist government.
 The FNLA stayed in Congo-Léopoldville to which it remained closely tied and from where it received the bulk of its support.
 FNLA leader Holden Roberto was linked to Mobutu by marriage and obligated to him for many past favours.
-Over the years the FNLA had become little more than an extension of Mobutu's own armed forces.
-Much of Zaire's support came indirectly from the U.S., with which Zaire's leader Mobutu had close ties.
+Over the years, the FNLA had become little more than an extension of Mobutu's own armed forces.
+Much of Zaire's support came indirectly from the U.S., which Zaire's leader Mobutu had close ties with.
 Zaire was the first country to send troops to Angola in March 1975 and to engage in fighting against the MPLA by the summer of that year.

 In the summer of 1974, China was first to act after the Portuguese Revolution and posted 200 military instructors to Zaire where they trained FNLA troops and supplied military assistance.
 Chinese involvement was a measure against Soviet influence rather than that from western countries.
 On 27 October 1975, they were also the first to withdraw their military instructors.
 UNITA, which split away from FNLA in 1965/66 was initially Maoist and received some support from China.
 China had been training Mobutu's elite division, the Kamanyola, also trained the FNLA but withdrew their support for Zaire and the FNLA by the end of December 1975.
 In 1975 China were also the first to pull out of the area after the Portuguese Revolution.
 When their support ceased FNLA and UNITA became firmly established in the western camp.

 The United States had a history of supporting the Salazar regime in Portugal.
 They allowed NATO equipment to be used in Angola during the Independence War.
 U.S. support for the FNLA was taken up by the Kennedy administration in 1960.
-Holden Roberto had been on the Central Intelligence Agency's (CIA) payroll since 1963.
+Holden Roberto had been on the Central Intelligence Agency's or CIA's payroll since 1963.
 On 7 July 1974, the CIA started funding the FNLA on a small scale.
-On 22 January 1975, one week after the Alvor Accords were signed and just before the provisional government of Angola was to take office, the U.S. National Security Council's "40 Committee", which oversaw clandestine CIA operations, authorized US $300,000 in covert aid to the FNLA.
+On 22 January 1975, one week after the Alvor Accords were signed and just before the provisional government of Angola was to take office, the U.S. National Security Council's "40 Committee", which oversaw clandestine CIA operations, authorized US$300,000 in covert aid to the FNLA.